Thomas Heberer (musician): ICP Orchestra and other ensembles

-He has been a member of the Instant Composers Pool (ICP) Orchestra from 1993 to present.
-Founded by Misha Mengelberg, Han Bennink and Willem Breuker, ICP currently comprises Han Bennink, Michael Moore, Ab Baars, Tobias Delius, Wolter Wierbos, Guus Janssen, Mary Oliver, Tristan Honsinger, and Ernst Glerum.
+He has been a member of the ICP Orchestra from 1993 to present.
+Founded by Misha Mengelberg, Han Bennink and Willem Breuker, ICP currently comprises Ab Baars, Han Bennink, Joost Buis, Tobias Delius, Ernst Glerum, Guus Janssen, Michael Moore, and Mary Oliver.

 During Heberer's involvement, the band has recorded numerous albums for hatOLOGY and ICP, and performed extensively around the world, including tours in Argentina, Australia, Brazil, Canada, China, Colombia, Europe, Japan and the US.
 Notable US performances with ICP include the Library of Congress, Harvard University, and the Great American Music Hall in San Francisco.

 From 1987 to 2000, Heberer was a member of Alexander von Schlippenbach's Berlin Contemporary Jazz Orchestra, which at the time included Evan Parker, Kenny Wheeler, Aki Takase, Paul Lovens and others.
 During his involvement, the Orchestra recorded three albums for ECM, FMP and DIW, and performed in Europe and Japan.

 Heberer was a member of Tome XX with saxophonist Dirk Raulf, bassist Tim Wells (1987-1989), bassist, Dieter Manderscheid (1990-1996), and drummer Fritz Wittek.
 From 1987 to 1996, the band recorded four albums under the JazzHausMusik label, touring across Europe, Africa and South America.

 From 1988 to 1996, Heberer was a member of the European Jazz Ensemble, along with Joachim Kühn, Gerd Dudek, Konrad Bauer, Charlie Mariano, Tony Levin and others.
-In addition to performing across Europe, he is included on two recordings from the time: "Meets the Khan Family" (MA Music) and "20th Anniversary Tour" (Konnex).
+In addition to performing across Europe, he is included on two recordings from the time: Meets the Khan Family (MA Music) and 20th Anniversary Tour (Konnex).

 Heberer received significant attention in 1990 with his release of the album Chicago Breakdown: The Music of Jelly Roll Morton, recorded with bassist Dieter Manderscheid.
 The Penguin Guide to Jazz gave Chicago Breakdown four stars, the publication's highest rating, citing it "highly recommended."
 Heberer and Manderscheid went on to record two more duo albums: What a Wonderful World (2002), in recognition for the centenary of Louis Armstrong, and Wanderlust (2007), a reflection on American blues music.
 What a Wonderful World was critically acclaimed and received four out of five stars in Down Beat.
 As a duo, Heberer and Manderscheid have performed across Europe, Asia and the US.